python-websockets/websockets/docs/topics/design.rst

 -----------------

 websockets performs the opening handshake when establishing a WebSocket connection.
-On the client side, :meth:`~legacy.client.connect` executes it before returning the protocol to the caller.
+On the client side, :meth:`~client.connect` executes it before returning the protocol to the caller.
 On the server side, it's executed before passing the protocol to the ``ws_handler`` coroutine handling the connection.